lidiettes/sc-challenge/README.md

   npm start
   ```

-4. If you want check the tests:
+6. If you want check the tests:

   ```
   npm test
   ```

-  5. It is not necessary to install TypeScript on your computer, as the project dependencies should include everything needed to compile TypeScript code into JavaScript.
+  7. It is not necessary to install TypeScript on your computer, as the project dependencies should include everything needed to compile TypeScript code into JavaScript.

- 6. The project is made in two versions, one with javaScript in the "main" branch, and one with typeScript in the "t" branch. and one with typeScript in the "typescript-version" branch.
+ 8. The project is made in two versions, one with javaScript in the "main" branch, and one with TypeScript in the "typescript-version" branch.
 To switch branches remember to use:
  ```
  git checkout <branch>
  ```